 Patricio Gonzalez Vivo

-After closing his practice as a clinical psychologis and expressive art therapist in 2012, he moved to the United States to pursue an MFA in Design & Technology at Parsons School of Design.
-Since then, he has developed a body of work that includes interactive installations, generative art, data visualizations, and custom software tools.
-His work often explores themes of perception, identity, and the relationship between humans and technology.
+After closing his practice as a clinical psychology and expressive art therapist in 2012, he moved to the United States to pursue an MFA in Design & Technology at Parsons School of Design.
+Since then, he has developed a body of work that includes prints, paintings, interactive installations, tarot decks, generative artworks and real-time simulation designed for contemplation and reflection.
+His work explores the intersection of art, science, and technology, often drawing on themes of perception, consciousness, and the human experience.
+He is particularly interested in how digital tools can be used to create new forms of artistic expression and to explore complex ideas about identity, memory, and the nature of reality.

 A defining aspect of Patricio’s practice is the creation of his own tools, libraries, and pedagogical resources, which he releases openly.
 For him, tool-making is both an artistic method and a form of community stewardship, an act of sharing knowledge and expanding access to creative technologies.
 His Book of Shaders has shaped an entire generation of digital artists, serving as a cornerstone for workshops, courses, and derivative projects around the world.
 His tools -GlslViewer, glslCanvas and glslPipeline -and libraries such as Lygia, Vera, Berthe, and Hypatia are widely used as reliable instruments for artistic experimentation and production.